buggcatcher/42_EXAM/README.md

 It is only meant to help 42 students to train on some exercises found on Github.
 It works simply by doing a DIFF on both versions.
 All the subjects have been found on Github.
 During my schooling at 42, this project helped me to understand a lot of notions like how to host a website, working with javascript, php and others.
-This project has been created with the sole purpose of helping students to understand their mistakes and improve themselves.
+This project has been created with great job actually building this software.
+I tried to reverse engineer it for the vip membership and i wans't able to.
+But be aware that I was able to read all the intra names of the people that bought the service, smth like 15-30 ppl? the sole purpose of helping students to understand their mistakes and improve themselves.
 If It’s not the case, I am ready to make changes and corrections on it, 42_EXAM/GradeMe has only a non-lucrative and educational purpose.
 It is completely free and open-source.